 The process of wage determination is quite complex.
 It may include the following steps:

-Job Analysis: Job Analysis tends to report the duties, responsibilities, rights and authorities, working conditions and inter-relationship amidst the jobs.
-It seeks to track and study the particulars related to the training, skills, competencies, efforts, qualifications, capabilities, experience and responsibilities, expected from the incumbent.
+Job Analysis tends to report the duties, responsibilities, rights and authorities, working conditions and inter-relationship amidst the jobs.
+It seeks to track and study the particulars related to the training, skills, competencies, efforts, qualifications, capabilities, experience and responsibilities expected from the incumbent.

-Once the job specification is complete, the process of grading, rating and job evaluation takes place, in which the job is rated, so as to ascertain the value of the job in relation to other jobs in the organization.
-Thereafter job is associated with the price, which encompasses the translation of the relative job values into terms of money.
+Thereafter, once the job specification is complete, the process of grading, rating and job evaluation takes place.
+In this, the job is rated so as to ascertain the value of the job in relation to other jobs in the organization.
+Thereafter, the job is associated with the price, which encompasses the translation of the relative job values into terms of money.

-Wage Survey: This step involves a survey of the wages being paid by the other organizations, for the same job, in a particular industry.
-Based on the utility, if the wages for the concerned job are lower in comparison to the wages for the same job in another firm, then the following disadvantages will occur:
+This step involves a survey of the wages which other organizations pay to their employees, for the same job, in a particular industry.
+Depending upon the utility, if the wages for the concerned job are lower in comparison to the wages for the same job in another firm, then the following disadvantages will occur:

 - Qualified and skilled personnel will not be available.

 - If competent employees are available, then they will shift to another enterprise after some time.